Games for Windows – Live: Development

 On July 22, 2008, Microsoft's Chris Satchell, CTO of the company's Entertainment devices division, announced that Games For Windows – Live would be free to developers.
 Previously, select publishers and developers used the system and had to pay for it.
-Also, all Games For Windows – Live features were now free for gamers, such as matchmaking and cross-platform play.
+Additionally, all Games For Windows – Live features became free for gamers, such as matchmaking and cross-platform play.
 Satchell added that the move was a "way to improve Windows gaming".

-As well as free multiplayer, Microsoft reduced the technical requirements for those developers looking to utilize Live such as removing playlist servers, and allowing studios to use the Microsoft matchmaking servers instead.
+Microsoft reduced the technical requirements for developers looking to utilize Live such as removing playlist servers, and allowing studios to use the Microsoft matchmaking servers instead.
 The new Marketplace was made available for Games for Windows – Live on December 5, 2008.
 Microsoft also released the newly designed User Interface, on November 12, 2008.

 On January 7, 2010, it was announced at CES that the upcoming Xbox Game Room would be made available on both the Xbox Live and Games for Windows Live services.
 However, games purchased with 240 Microsoft Points will only be playable on one of the platforms; either Xbox 360 or PC.
 A dual-platform license will cost 400 Microsoft Points.
-As the Game Room will be available to Gold and Silver Xbox members, the service will be free to use on Games for Windows Live.
+As the Game Room was available to Gold and Silver Xbox members, the service was free to use on Games for Windows Live.
 Arcade games will feature achievements and online leaderboards.

 Microsoft revealed on May 21, 2010, that Fable III would be released on Windows as well as the Xbox 360, and would feature Games for Windows – Live.
 The downloadable version will be a Games on Demand exclusive.

-On August 17, 2010, Microsoft unveiled two new games at Gamescom 2010 that will use Games for Windows – LIVE, Age of Empires Online and Microsoft Flight.
-Age of Empires will be free-to-play through LIVE.
+On August 17, 2010, Microsoft unveiled two new games at Gamescom 2010 that used Games for Windows – LIVE, Age of Empires Online and Microsoft Flight.
+Age of Empires was free-to-play through LIVE.
 On September 24, 2010, Microsoft Game Studios' general manager Dave Luehmann said in an interview the studio's renewed focus will start with three big titles—Fable III, Age of Empires Online and Microsoft Flight—which will use Games for Windows – LIVE.
 Luehmann reassured PC gamers that more big titles were on the way, however the studio plans to test new ideas.